AdiIRC/apiv2/docs/tutorial/chapter6/README.md

 <- :Buuu!5be3d702@gateway/web/freenode/ip.91.227.215.2 PRIVMSG ##csharp :I have method 'public T ReadParam<T>(){ return serializer.Deserialize(reader, T//what should I write here to achieve type?)}
 ```

-Ignoring the -> and <- detailing input and output direction this is literally whats being sent to and from your client.
-And if you're working with OnStringDataSent/Received this is what you'll have to be parsing and generating.
+Ignoring the -> and <- , those simply indicate input/output.
+This is literally whats being sent to and from your client.
+And if you're working with OnStringDataSent/Received this is what you'll have to be parsing.

 The PING and PONG lines are simply the server and client checking if they are still connected to each other so lets just forget about those for now.